strangebuzz/phpquiz/README.txt

 @Ideas/To decide
 ————————————————————————————————————————————————————————————————————————————————

+* Added the Twitter poll results?
+* Add a poll uuid?
 * OK to use the carbon Twitter image or host it?
-* Create a timed quiz
+* Create a timed quiz?

 @Infra
 ————————————————————————————————————————————————————————————————————————————————

+* Deploy on SensioCloud, ask for a free account if possible?
+As it is an open-source project.

 @Refactoring/cleanup